SakoDroid/telego/README.md

 ```
 #### **Special channels**

-In telebot you can register special channels.
+In telego you can register special channels.
 Special channels are channels for a specified update.
 Currently there are two types of special channels :
 1. Update type channels : These are channels for a specified update type received from api server. ( read fully in [update type channels](#update-type-channels) )
 2. Chat channels : These channels can be used to get only updates for a specified chat. ( read fully in [chat channels](#chat-channels))

 #### **Update type channels**
-In telebot you can register special channels for a specified type of update.Updates received from api server can have `message` field, `edited_message` field, `inline_query` field and some other fields ( you can see them [here](https://core.telegram.org/bots/api#update) ).
+In telego you can register special channels for a specified type of update.Updates received from api server can have `message` field, `edited_message` field, `inline_query` field and some other fields ( you can see them [here](https://core.telegram.org/bots/api#update) ).
 As described in [telegram bot api](https://core.telegram.org/bots/api) updates received from api server will have only one of these fields.
 To have easier processing and erase the part where you have to check all of the field to see what kind of update is received, we have created special channels.
 Special channels can be used to get notified whenever a specified kind of update is received.
 This feature let's you have easier processing for each type of update.
 This feature is included in the advanced mode so for activating it follow these steps :
 1. Call the `AdvancedMode()` to have AdvancedBot.
 2. Then call the `Register[field name]Channel()` ( like `RegisterMessageChannel()` or `RegisterInlineQueryChannel()` ) method of the AdvancedBot.
 This methods will register a channel for that update type and return the channel.